ghga-de/milestones-docs/7-domestic_quail/technical_specification.md

 Moreover, a provider that uses a lightweight local (single machine only) in-memory queue shall be implemented for testing purposes.

 ### Application
-The newly created chassis library shall be tested on the code base of the Upload Controller Service.
-There the above mentioned protocols and providers shall be used to replace the message handling functionality currently based on RabbitMQ.
+~~The newly created chassis library shall be tested on the code base of the Upload Controller Service.
+There the above mentioned protocols and providers shall be used to replace the message handling functionality currently based on RabbitMQ.~~
+*This is currently not possible as the UCS code base is entirely synchronous while the Kafka providers are async.
+Before applying the hexkit building blocks to a microservice, protocol/provider pairs for other infrastructur needs to be implemented.
+Most importantly, this includes interactions with an S3-base object storage and with a MongoDB-based database.*

 ## Exploratory Part / Open Questions: